 Scholarly Commons Citation

 Babcock, Hope M., "Environmental Justice Clinics: Visible Models of Justice" (1995).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1173.
+1173.